Fire Away (game)

-Fire Away was a series of handheld electronic games marketed by Tandy beginning in the 1980s.
+Fire Away was a series of handheld electronic games marketed by Tandy (the parent of the Radio Shack and Tandy electronics chains) beginning in the 1980s.

 In all, there were six different products in the line, nearly all of which were actually licensed by Tandy rather than being original Tandy games.
 The games looked to capitalize on the popularity of the video game Space Invaders which was released in 1978.

 History

 Fire Away was the first Tandy game to hold the name.
 Released in 1981, Tandy licensed the game from the Japanese company Gakken who created and sold the game under the name Invader.
 The game was also licensed to Computer Games Limited (CGL) as Galaxy Invader and by Vanity Fair as Electron Blaster.
 The game, regardless of the company, was essentially the same.
 A joystick was used by the player's left hand to move the gun base to the left and right.
 A large red button used by the player's right hand fired the missiles.
 There were three settings, 1, 2, and 3, which adjusted the game speed, with '3' being the fastest.
 There were seven tiers on the plastic screen which covered the VFD display.
 The bottom tier, labeled "G", was where the base moved.
 The two tiers above this had no label while the remaining tiers were marked 1, 2, 3, and 10.
 The numbers referred to the points earned when the player eliminated the invader.
 The 10 point tier was populated by a UFO that appeared every 15 shots, moving across the top.
 The invaders themselves would populate within the remaining point earning tiers, two at a time.
 They would drop bombs and move down towards the player's base.
 If the invader reached the "G" tier, the game ended (although a glitch meant that holding down the fire button 'immunized' the player against an alien that reached the "G" tier.
 After a few seconds, the alien vanished and the player could continue).
 Three hits on the base by bombs would end the game.
 Once the player reached 199 points, the game ended in victory for the player.
 Both the Tandy and Vanity Fair versions of the game used a blue housing while the Gakken and CGL games used a white housing.
 The game used four AA batteries and the LED made the invaders, etc. appear blue.
 The original retail price was $39.95.